 Skip to main content

-Outlit tracks two independent dimensions of your customer relationships: contact journey (how engaged each person is with your product) and account billing (whether their company pays you).
+Outlit tracks two independent dimensions of your customer relationships as part of the customer context graph: contact journey (how engaged each person is) and account billing (the commercial relationship).
 These are separate because a contact can be highly engaged while their company hasn’t paid yet, or a company can be paying while a specific team member is inactive.

 How does Outlit model the customer journey?